 In the June 1981 draft, the Los Angeles Dodgers selected Sid in the third round.
 Local scout Ichiro “Iron” Maehara made the initial recommendation, and Gail Henley confirmed the opinion.
 One special local factor, according to Sid: “The high school season isn’t long enough to attract too much attention…I think Iron saw me do most of my pitching in one of the other island leagues, like maybe in the American-Japanese Association.”

 The Dodgers assigned Fernandez to Lethbridge (Alberta) of the Pioneer Rookie League, where he averaged an eye-popping 15.2 strikeouts per 9 innings in 11 starts.
 At Class A Vero Beach in ’82, Fernandez was again devastating.
-He blew away batters at the rate of 14.6 per 9 innings, including another 21-strikeout tour de force.
+He blew away batters at the rate of 14.6 per 9 innings, including a 21-strikeout tour de force.
 It was then that Sid first wore uniform number 50, in honor of his home state and favorite TV show, Hawaii Five-O. Dodgers manager Tommy Lasorda came up with the idea.
 When Fernandez pitched for the Mets, the show’s well-known theme music always played before his starts at Shea Stadium.

 Sid jumped to Triple-A in midseason 1982, cause for relief among batters throughout the Florida State League – he had thrown two no-hitters in 12 starts.
 Wildness was a problem at Albuquerque, though, and so he stepped back to AA the next year.
 Though still issuing a lot of walks, Sid was again dominant with San Antonio, winning Texas League Pitcher of the Year.
 The big club called him up in September 1983.

 Over in New York, meanwhile, a remarkably talented young pitching staff had begun to take shape.
 J. Frank Cashen had become general manager of the Mets in February 1980, less than a month after Nelson Doubleday and Fred Wilpon bought the club.
-Cashen was the GM of the top-notch Baltimore teams from 1966-75, and he set about replicating the Orioles formula: rebuilding the farm system and stockpiling young arms.
+Cashen was the President or GM of the top-notch Baltimore teams from 1966-75, and he set about replicating the Orioles formula: rebuilding the farm system and stockpiling young arms.
 The acquisitions of both Ron Darling and Fernandez rank among his greatest coups.

 In addition, “the Dodgers started a whispering campaign that Fernandez had quit playing winter ball in the Dominican Republic because of arm trouble.”
 The real reason he left, however, was homesickness for Hawaii.
 Sid was disappointed because he had expected to be a Dodger, and he wasn’t overly enthusiastic about coming to New York either.
 “Let’s face it, I come from paradise and I’ve come to a concrete city,” the avid bodysurfer remarked.
 Looking back in 1994, though, he said, “I liked New York.
 You hear some people say the people are nasty, but I didn’t find it to be that way.
 I found everyone to be pretty friendly.
 It took a little getting used to at first, but I liked it.”